 7. How Pharmacists Claim Reimbursement: Information Required

-The Department of Human Services uses a computerised system for pricing PBS prescriptions, repeat authorisations and prescriber bag supply orders, and for calculating claims.
+Services Australia uses a computerised system for pricing PBS prescriptions, repeat authorisations and prescriber bag supply orders, and for calculating claims.

 The payment system is designed to pay pharmacists correctly for the pharmaceutical benefits they supply.
 It is essential instructions are followed carefully and that each document includes all relevant information.
 Accurate and complete data ensures claim ayment is not delayed.

 Pharmacists must include certain information on each PBS prescription sent in for claim, as specified below.
 It is important that this information is entered correctly and in the right place on the PBS prescription.
 This information will be included in a sticker produced by pharmacy software.

 The sticker should be placed on the extreme left front of a PBS prescription, opposite each item being claimed.
 It must not obscure any details written by the prescriber.
 Most prescribers use PBS prescriptions, which have space for the sticker.
 If a sticker is not used, a PBS prescription identification stamp can be used or the information can be written in the same place, and in the same order.